demo-engineering/nodejs-financial/README.md

 # Simple Banking API

+This project is a small api that simulate a simple API for a banking system.

 ### General Guidelines
 - This project is about a small financial application.
 - The users could create their own accounts.
 - A user could have only two types of accounts: Saving and Checking.
     -   The user can only have one checking account.
     -   The user can only have one saving account.
 - The users can transfer money to other accounts.